h-joo/life-in-germany/Drivers_License.md

 ## B197

 Although I did fully automatic transmission, if you intend to also drive manual cars you might want to get B197.
-The process is exactly the same, and after  doing 10 additional driving hours with manual transmission, do the exam with an automatic car, then you will have a license for both.
+The process is almost the same, except for an 10 additional driving hours with manual transmission.
+After that do the exam with an automatic car, then you will have a license for both.
 I didn't do it because it was just too stressful with manual transmission, and I didn't want to pay more for a skill that I'm not sure I'm going to use frequently.

 ## Helpful resources